platformsh/platformsh-docs/src/configuration/routes/cache.md

 The cache can be controlled using the `cache` key in your `.platform/routes.yaml` file.

-If a request is cacheable, Platform.sh buids a cache key from several request properties and stores the response associated with this key.
+If a request is cacheable, Platform.sh builds a cache key from several request properties and stores the response associated with this key.
 When a request comes with the same cache key, the cached response is reused.

 When caching is on...